Kobe Steel executives to decide whether to resign after external probe: sources

-TOKYO (Reuters) - Kobe Steel (5406.T) executives, including President Hiroya Kawasaki, will decide whether to resign to take responsibility for a cheating scandal after receiving a report from independent investigators, sources told Reuters.
+TOKYO (Reuters) - Kobe Steel (5406.T) executives, including President Hiroya Kawasaki, will decide whether to resign to take responsibility for a cheating scandal after a report from independent investigators due by year-end, two sources told Reuters.

-The company is also planning to release an internal report on the falsification of product specifications around Friday, said one of the sources, who has been briefed on the matter.
+The company also plans to release an internal report on the falsification of product specifications around Friday, said one of the sources, who has been briefed on the matter.

 The other source is a senior executive at Kobe Steel.
 Both requested anonymity because decisions on the future of the executives and a firm date for the release of the report have been not been finalised.